Money Personality: Security Seeker

 Security Seekers like to know their money matters are settled and safe.
 They are all about low-risk investments, quality purchases, hefty insurance, and secure retirement funds.
 When it comes to money, the Security Seeker’s motto is, “Better safe, than sorry.”

 - An investigator.
-A Security Seeker would never invest in a piece of property he’d never seen.
-In fact, a Security Seeker wouldn’t just need to see the property, he’d need to have the soil tested for toxicity.
+A Security Seeker would never invest in a piece of property they’ve never seen.
+In fact, a Security Seeker wouldn’t just need to see the property, they’d need to have the soil tested for toxicity.
 Then look into all the zoning restrictions within a three-mile area, and get a detailed prospectus from the developer and a resume from every other investor.

 - Trustworthy.
 Security Seekers rarely put their futures on the line.
 That means they aren’t likely to gamble away their retirement or tap into the college fund to join a multi-level marketing company.

 - Willing to sacrifice.
 A Security Seeker would rather do without today than do without tomorrow.
 They won’t spend money until they know they’ve put away savings they’ve set up to make sure the future is taken care of.

 - Prepared for anything.
 Security Seekers are never caught without a plan.
 The Security Seeker rarely ends up in a financial crisis, which means the rest of the family can rest a little easier.

 If you’re a Security Seeker, you need to be aware that you can:

 - Be overly negative.
 Security Seekers get nervous about financial risk, so they often say “no” to every idea that comes along.
-The Security Seeker can become controlling, using his veto power to keep his partner from exploring her own financial dreams.
+The Security Seeker can become controlling, using his veto power to keep their partner from exploring their own financial dreams.

 - Get stuck in a research rut.
 We call this tendency “analysis paralysis.”
 In other words, Security Seekers can get so caught up in making sure an opportunity is foolproof, they never act.